juancarlospaco/nim-gatabase/README.md

 - Backups for Databases supported.
 - The `timeout` argument is on Seconds.
 - No OS-specific code, so it should work on Linux, Windows and Mac.
+- Compatible with `db_postgres` and Ormin.
+- You can still use Ormin as normal.
+- You can still use std lib `db_postgres` as normal.
+- You can write with Gatabase and read with Ormin.
 - Run the module itself for an Example.
 - Run `nim doc gatabase.nim` for more Documentation.